CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * Examples: CPAN (Perl), PyPI (Python), NPM (Node/JS)
 * May have upstream language ecosystems
 * May have downstream language ecosystems
-* May have automated patcher
+* May have automated Patcher
 * May be Public or Private